 The purpose of following a parliamentary procedure is for a group to conduct its business in the most efficient way possible while considering the rights of its members.
 With HOAs, these are outlined in your bylaws and include standard protocols, such as providing notice of the meeting, creating an agenda, calling the meeting to order, requiring a quorum, and voting on motions.

 If your bylaws don't provide enough specifics, get your guidance from Robert's Rules of Order, a commonly used book on parliamentary procedure.

 It's essential to keep things flexible within your agenda.
-If you stick to a meeting agenda that is too rigid, you can lose the ability to adjust and adapt.
-If the Board or community is going through a period when change is happening too rapidly, it can be critical to allow agility and flexibility in your meetings.
+If you stick to an HOA board meeting agenda that is too rigid, you can lose the ability to adjust and adapt.
+If the board or community is going through a period when change is happening too rapidly, it can be critical to allow agility and flexibility in your meetings.

 Board members should come out of meetings knowing what action items need to be addressed, who needs to take responsibility and when it's due.
 Every single board member should have follow-up items assigned to both staff and Board.

-If you are not running a board meeting that results in specific follow-through items, revisit your board meeting philosophy and structure.
+If you are not running an HOA board meeting that result in specific follow-through items, revisit your meeting philosophy and structure.
 Reiterating the list of action items at the end of your meeting will help ensure that you haven't overlooked any important tasks and have made it clear to the members who are responsible for what and when.